JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 ## TODO: Add more rules on the following topics in the future

-TODO: command point actions other than unjam must remove guard or overwarch tokens!
+- TODO: command point actions other than unjam must remove guard or overwarch tokens!
-TODO: jams may be cleared only with command points during the aliens' turn.
+- TODO: jams may be cleared only with command points during the aliens' turn.
-TODO: cannon ammunition, cannon reload, malfunction
+- TODO: cannon ammunition, cannon reload, malfunction
+- TODO: use command point to re-activate deactivated marines

-TODO: marine-hammer is also sarge and may reroll assaults
+- TODO: marine-hammer is also sarge and may reroll assaults
-TODO: marine-sarge should probably be renamed marine-sword for consistency.
+- TODO: marine-sarge should probably be renamed marine-sword for consistency.
-TODO: flame ammunition
+- TODO: flame ammunition
-TODO: have a blip token stack so choosing random blips is without replacement.
+- TODO: have a blip token stack so choosing random blips is without replacement.
+- TODO: one turn lurk delay